AgoraIO-Community/Extension-Voicemod-SwiftUI/Voicemod-SwiftUI-Guide.md

 ## Setup

 Let’s start with a new, single-view iOS project.
-Create the project in Xcode, choosing SwftUI for the interface, and then add Agora's UIKit Package.
+Create the project in Xcode, choosing SwftUI for the interface, and then add [Agora UIKit](https://github.com/AgoraIO-Community/iOS-UIKit) Package.

 Add the package by opening selecting `File > Swift Packages > Add Package Dependency`, then paste in the link to this Swift Package: